Signs Of ADHD In Children, Teens, And Adults

 These symptoms include inattentiveness, difficulty focusing for extended periods, and trouble prioritizing tasks.
 Cognitive symptoms are not always obvious in children since they may not know how to describe these concerns to an adult.

-Mood
+Mood swings

 Children with ADHD can have mood swings that shift rapidly from excitability to aggression to sadness.
 Other children may not have severe mood swings but may be excitable, aggressive, anxious, or easily bored.
 Mood symptoms can be exacerbated when other mood disorders, such as depression, develop alongside ADHD.
 These symptoms are sometimes hard to identify in children since mood is an internal process that can manifest itself in certain behaviors.

 Because ADHD can often look like numerous other disorders, experts suggest observing your child in different settings (they may behave a certain way specifically at home or school) or asking teachers, nannies, friends' parents, or anyone else who spends time around your child whether they have insights into behaviors that could signal the presence of ADHD.
 For a diagnosis, however, it is necessary to have the child tested by a healthcare professional, who can assess them, determine whether they’re living with ADHD, and answer questions.
+It’s also worth noting that, according to the National Academy of Science, ADHD can impact brain maturation, but symptoms can change over time.

-Treatment Options
+Treatment options

 The National Resource Center on ADHD estimates that at least 10 million adults are living with ADHD in the US.
 To be diagnosed, adults normally must have had signs of ADHD before age 12 but need to have fewer symptoms currently present than children to be diagnosed.
 The signs of ADHD in women and men are usually noticeable when the individual is performing tasks at work, completing college classes, or trying to finish projects.
-However, unlike children, adults with ADHD usually do not have the same energy and therefore may not display many of the hyperactive symptoms.
+However, unlike children, adults with ADHD usually do not have the same energy and, therefore, may not display many of the hyperactive symptoms.
 Therefore, the symptoms of ADHD can become more internal during adulthood and may manifest more in cognitive difficulties.

 An adult with ADHD may or may not have been diagnosed as a child, but they usually report struggling with completing tasks or staying focused.
 For many people with ADHD, the symptoms may change over time or be better controlled through behavioral therapy, but they do not go away.
 Others, however, will show improvement or even a lack of symptoms over time.
 Adults tend to report experiencing the following: